Support

 Note: Fields Accrued Day Variance, Num Final Returns, and Num Elapsed Returns from the Futures Variance Symbol Mapping Message are not currently normalized.

-Fields from these messages are normalized into records in the statistics schema with appropriate StatType.
+Fields from these messages are normalized into records in the statistics schema with the appropriate StatType.

 Price Limits